Frequently Asked Questions about the Zion-Mt. Carmel Highway and Tunnel

 Q. How long is the tunnel?

-A. The elevation gain is 800 ft. and approximately 6-miles from the visitor center.
+A. The elevation gain is 800 ft. and approximately five miles from the Zion Canyon Visitor Center.